AnthonyCxx/Notes-and-Writeups/C#/ControlFlow/Loops.md

 ## For Statements
 The _for_ statement allows you to execute a block of statements a specific number of times.
-A _for_ statement consists of a declaration statement, a condition, and an update statemnt in that order; each of these sections are separated by semi-colons. <br />
+A _for_ statement consists of a declaration statement, a condition, and an update statemnt in that order; each of these sections are separated by semi-colons.
+It is best to use a for loop when the exact amount of executions is known. <br />
 ```C#
 //Prints "Hello, World!" five times
 for (int iterator = 0; iterator < 5; iterator++)  /Declaration, condition, and update statements